Ghanaian artwork has been displayed in the capital’s business and…

 So, could this momentum we’re witnessing be a predictor of things to come?
 Will we see angel networks in each major city in every country in Africa?
 Could angel investment groups become the default goto funders for startup entrepreneurs in Africa?
 I believe so and hopefully, thanks to our continuous efforts at ABAN promoting a culture of local early stage investment on the African continent, it is something I look forward to writing about in the future.

-Tom Davies is an entrepreneur, writer, speaker, mentor, investor and advocate on things Technology, Education, Mobile and Africa.
+Tomi Davies is an entrepreneur, writer, speaker, mentor, investor and advocate on things Technology, Education, Mobile and Africa.

-Previous Post: Nigeria Mobile Economy Summit and Expo 2019
+Previous Post: AfricArena Summit 2019